Cloud Cost Management FAQ

 Integration with cloud provider billing

-Optimization opportunities:
+Optimisation opportunities:

 Right-sizing container resource requests and limits

-Node pool optimization (instance types and sizes)
+Node-pool optimisation (instance types and sizes)

-Spot/preemptible nodes for fault-tolerant workloads
+Spot / preemptible nodes for fault-tolerant workloads

 Cluster autoscaler tuning